lefred/oci-mysql-idc/README.md

-master_mysql_root_password | The password of MySQL 'root' account on the master instance. master_slaves_replicate_acount | The mysql account that will be used for replication between the master instance and the slave instances. master_slaves_replicate_password | Password of the mysql replication account. slave_count | Number of slave instances to launch. slave_ads | The list of Availability Domains for MySQL slave. slave_subnet_ids | The list of MySQL slave subnets' id. slave_display_name | The name of the slave instance.
+master_mysql_root_password | The password of MySQL 'root' account on the master instance. master_slaves_replicate_acount | The mysql account that will be used for replication between the master instance and the slave instances. master_slaves_replicate_password | Password of the mysql replication account. replicate_master_count | Number of master instances to launch. replicate_slave_count | Number of slave instances to launch. slave_ads | The list of Availability Domains for MySQL slave. slave_subnet_ids | The list of MySQL slave subnets' id. slave_display_name | The name of the slave instance.